Bhagavad Gita Chapter 18 Verse 54 Meaning

 What is the main idea of Bhagavad Gita 18.54?

+The Gita addresses duty and grace with characteristic directness here.
 Becoming Brahman, serene in the Self, he neither grieves nor desires; he is the same to all beings, and obtains supreme devotion to Me.
-This verse emphasizes liberation with clarity and purpose.
+Within the broader arc of Chapter 18, this verse builds on Krishna's systematic exposition...

 How can I apply Bhagavad Gita 18.54 in daily life?